REGISTRATION NOW OPEN FOR 2026

 Build your clinical expertise in shoulder disorders.
 Communicate effectively with a multidisciplinary team and provide your patient with excellent outcomes and management.

-The MTS™ Series offers two decades of full time specialty MSK knowledge packaged into 10 days of masterclass training.
+The MTS™ Series offers two decades of full time specialty MSK knowledge offered as a Clinician's Series and Specialty Series.

 WHAT MAKES MTS™ DIFFERENT